How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 #Phrase 3.
 Restore and Move Windows 10 System Image to Another New Disk

 Step 1.
-Connect both Windows 10 installation media and Windows image backup disk to your PC and reboot it.
+Connect both the Windows 10 installation media and Windows image backup disk to your PC and reboot it.

 Step 2.
 Press F1/F2/Del to enter BIOS and set the installation media as the boot drive.

 Step 3.
-Reboot PC from Windows Installation Media, click "Repair your computer" on the Install Now window.
+To reboot a PC from Windows Installation Media, click on "Repair your computer" from the "Install Now" window.

 Restore Windows 10 system image to new disk